 FSDF Core Common Models

 Role – these models standardise FSDF wide concerns.
-The FSDF common models includes dimension of data to be standardised across the FSDF, potentially including such things as spatial and temporal reference systems, together with any metamodels or design patterns that can be applied across all the themes.
+The FSDF common models includes dimension of data to be standardised across the FSDF, potentially including such things as spatial and temporal reference systems, together with any meta-models or design patterns that can be applied across all the themes.
 Core common models also include a range of context models that define aspects of the FSDF.

 Structure –models are arranged in the following hierarchical package structure: